Review: ‘Fighter’ (2024), starring Hrithik Roshan, Deepika Padukone and Anil Kapoor

 The Singh family is a large clan that includes Balbir’s wife/Vijay’s mother Jyoti Singh (played by Charu Shankar), who is a typical “trophy wife” socialite.
 Vijay is the middle child with two siblings.
 Vijay’s older sister Reet Singh (played by Saloni Batra) is frequently embarrassed by Vijay.
 Vijay’s younger sister Roop Singh (played by Anshul Chauhan) is more tolerant of Vijay.
 Balbir is preoccupied with his work, so he often neglected his kids when they were growing up.
 This neglect is a touchy subject for Vijay, who has “daddy issues.”

 Reet’s husband Varun Pratap Malhotra (played by Siddhant Karnick) is a high-ranking executive at Swastik Steel.
 Reet and Varun have two children: a son (played by Adyaan Sachdeva) and a daughter (played by Ananya Bhati).
-Other members of the family are Balbir’s father Rajdheer Dodamal Singh, nicknamed Dadaji (played by Suresh Oberoi), and Balbir’s mother Rani Kaur Singh, nicknamed Beeji (played by Madhu Raja), who don’t do much in the movie.
+Other members of the family are Balbir’s father Rajdheer Dodamal Singh, nicknamed Dadaji (played by Suresh Oberoi) and Balbir’s mother Rani Kaur Singh, nicknamed Beeji (played by Madhu Raja), who don’t do much in the movie.
 Varun also has a brother (played by Kalyan Vittapu), who is a trusted confidant.

 Near the beginning of the movie, Vijay is in his mid-20s, and the Singh family is attending the engagement party of a family friend named Gitanjali, nicknamed Gitu (played by Rashmika Mandanna), who has known Vjay since they were children and schoolmates.
-Vijay still has romantic feelings for Gitanjali, but this his idea of a complimentary pickup line: At the party, he tells Gitanjali that she has a wide pelvis, which is ideal for giving birth.
+Vijay still has romantic feelings for Gitanjali, but this is his idea of a complimentary pickup line: At the party, he tells Gitanjali that she has a wide pelvis, which is ideal for giving birth.

 Vijay and Varun get into an argument at the party.
 Vijay tells Reet not to interfere.
 Upset and mortified that Vijay is causing a scene, his father takes him aside to scold him: “I thought you had grown up!”